Release Notes

 1. Author Field Type Change

-The author field for drawings is now an array to support multiple authors.
+The author field in drawing info is now an array to support multiple authors.
+(The spec_info.author field was also changed to an array in v1.2.0.)

 | Before (v1.0.0) | After (v1.1.0) |